The Catch (baseball): Aftermath and response

 The play prevented the Indians from taking the lead and, in the bottom of the 10th, the Giants won the game on their way to sweeping the Series.
-The Catch is often considered to be one of the best and most memorable plays in the history of baseball because of the difficulty of the play and the importance of the game itself.
+The Catch is often considered to be one of the best and most memorable plays in the history of baseball because of the difficulty of the play, its importance in the game, and the importance of the game itself.
+Bob Feller said both that it was a very good catch and: "We knew Willie had the ball all the way."
+Later, Feller said, "There's three things that made the catch memorable: one, it was a great play.
+Two, it was in a World Series.
+And three, it was on national television."

 Mays himself did not believe "The Catch" to be the best defensive play he ever made.
-In the CD collection Ernie Harwell's Audio Scrapbook, issued in 2006, Mays talks about a running bare-handed catch he made at Forbes Field in Pittsburgh in 1951, in which the Giants' players teased the young rookie by treating him with complete indifference when he returned to the bench.
+In a 2006 CD collection, Ernie Harwell's Audio Scrapbook, Mays talks about a running bare-handed catch he made at Forbes Field in Pittsburgh in 1951, after which the Giants' players teased the young rookie by treating him with complete indifference when he returned to the bench.
 Mays also cited a catch he made against the center field wall at Ebbets Field in Brooklyn, New York, in which he had to scurry back so fast he did not have time to turn around.

 In 2007, a physicist calculated that if the temperature had been 77 F rather than 76 F, the ball would have traveled 2 in farther than it did, and The Catch might not have been completed.